LydiaKN/traceroute-netdata/README.md

 The template.py is the code when the data collection happens, while template.conf is the configuration file of the correspinding alarm.

 The modify.py opens the template.py file, copies its content to a new file and replaces the target IP with the destination IP.
 Then, the new file is saved at the corresponding Python data collection directory.
+In addition, modify.py opens the template.conf copies its content to a new file in orser to set an alert foe the new chart.
+Then, the new file is saved at the Netdata helath directory.
 The intended IP is passed as an argument when the modify.py is executed.

 Charm3 is a JUJU charm and it is used for creating actions allowing adding/removing trcaeroute-charts for new IPs.
 The actions take the address as a parameter and either creates or removes a chart.